Seniūnaitija

-Seniūnaitija (literally "sub-eldership") is the lowest level administrative-territorial unit in Lithuania.
+Seniūnaitija ("sub-eldership") is the lowest level administrative-territorial unit in Lithuania.
 Seniūnaitija is led by a seniūnaitis who represents communities of inhabited places.
 Seniūnaitis are elected for a 2-year tenure.

-A legal change on 15 September 2008 first allowed the establishment of sub-elderships.
-The first sub-elderships established by municipalities appeared in November and December 2008, and by 2009, the majority of municipalities had established sub-elderships.
+The amendment of the law on 15 September 2008 describes the regulations regarding sub-elderships.
+The first sub-elderships established by municipalities appeared in November and December 2008, and by 2009, most of municipalities had established sub-elderships.